 The ability to work as part of a team

-Companies like to see evidence that you can work effectively in a group and achieve an impressive outcome.
+Companies like to see evidence that they can work effectively in a group and achieve an impressive outcome.
 Consider the following activities to hone and showcase this ability:

 - Becoming a member of a band, choir, or getting involved in a drama society.